alexpashevich/RL-intern-papers/README.md

 # RL-intern-papers

-A curated list of papers dedicated to reinforcement learning which can be useful during my internship.
-Each section consists of summaries of several papers on the topic.
-Some of the papers which deserve more attention in my opinion are marked as **[highlight]**.
+A curated list of papers dedicated to reinforcement learning which can be useful during the internship.
+Each section consists of brief summaries of several papers on the topic.
+Some of the papers deserving in my opinion to be studied carefully are marked as **[highlight]**.
+The document consists of four sections from specific papers about grasping to general RL papers.

 ## Table of Contents